fotonic/fotonic.github.io/README.md

 2. New posts can be found in the ```_posts``` directory

-For more info on working with Jekyll, refer to [this documentation](https://jekyllrb.com/docs/home/)
+For more info on working with Jekyll, [this documentation](https://jekyllrb.com/docs/home/) is super helpful!!!